 In leased proof of stake, the smallholders can finally get their chance of staking.
 They can lease their coins to the network and take the benefit from there.

 After the introduction to the new Leased Proof of Stake, the situation changed completely.
 The limitations of the previous system can now get solved without any hassles.
-The main purpose of Waves platform was to help out small time investors.
+The main purpose of the Waves platform was to help out small-time investors.

-People with a small number of coins in their wallet would never get a chance to get the benefits like the big fishes.
+People with a small number of coins in their wallets would never get a chance to get benefits like the big fishes.
 This way it totally establishes the main theme of the consensus algorithms – transparency.

 Proof of Elapsed Time (PoET)